chisness/maxchiswick/_pages/home.md

 doublemitzvah.org: Double entendre charity site

-super-sick.net and thesickest.net: Site that shows a super sick or one of the sickest things each day (affiliate links)
+super-sick.net and thesickest.net: If I ever start a site that shows a super sick or one of the sickest things each day (affiliate links)

 themaxvalue.com: Value optimization